Exploring the Extractive Method of Text Summarization

 • Extractive summarization techniques select and combine existing sentences from a text to create a summary.
 In contrast, abstractive techniques generate new sentences while keeping the essence of the original text intact.

-• Extractive summarization has advantages over abstractive summarization, where some of them have higher accuracy, lower computational complexity, and better preservation of factual information.
+• Extractive summarization models and abstractive summarization, here some have higher accuracy, lower computational complexity, and better preservation of factual information.

-• Abstractive summarization has advantages over extractive summarization, including the ability to create more concise and coherent summaries and also the potential to capture the overall meaning of a text.
+• Abstractive summarization has advantages over extractive summarization models, including the ability to create more concise and coherent summaries and the potential to capture the overall meaning of a text.

 • Text summarization has many real-world applications, including journalism, finance, healthcare, and the legal industry.

-• As the amount of digital information grows, text summarization will become an essential tool for efficient processing and making sense of large volumes of text.
+• As digital information grows, text summarization will become an essential tool for efficient processing and making sense of large volumes of text.

 Frequently Asked Questions